OleHolmNielsen/Niflheim_system/docs/OmniPath.rst

   ifconfig -a

-where the OmniPath and/or Infiniband interfaces should now be shown.
+where the Omni-Path_ and/or Infiniband interfaces should now be shown.

 Monitoring IPoIB interfaces
 ---------------------------